gerstudent/Unified-State-Exam/README.md

 # Purpose

-Repository contains the theory of solving USE problems and my solutions to common problems.
+Repository contains theory and my solution for the USE problems.